 If you’re down in Hiroshima and have explored the city and history, head out to this stunning ravine for a hike you won’t forget.

 An hour from Hiroshima by bus, the Sandankyo Gorge is a haven of fresh air and clear water, with everything you need for a unique day out in the Japanese countryside.
-With a variety of routes including one for couples, an intermediate and a full trekking course (which takes 5 hours), there’s something for everyone to enjoy.
+With a variety of routes including one for couples, an intermediate one, and a full trekking course (which takes 5 hours), there’s something for everyone to enjoy.
 Leading up to Hijiri Lake, the gorge contains five famed scenery spots and is one of the Top 5 Special Valleys of Scenic Beauty in Japan.

 Depending on whether you arrive by bus or car, and whether you plan to stay over night in the nearby hotel, you can explore the valley at your leisure, with water activities available too.
 If you’re lucky enough to go between late April and late November, you can ride a short boat through the Kurofuchi pool, and even enjoy lunch at a small restaurant on the other side.

 Hiking Sandankyo Gorge